 7 Service charges are based on the account being settled when work is complete, the engineer will then request payment for the invoice.
-If this is not made to the service engineer or settled within 10 working days, a £10 administration charge will be added.

-neglect; c) any malfunction resulting from the incorrect use or quality of electricity, gas or water or incorrect setting of controls; d) faulty installation.
+If this is not made to the service engineer or settled within ten working days, an administration charge will be added. neglect; c) any malfunction resulting from the incorrect use or quality of electricity, gas or water or incorrect setting of controls; d) faulty installation.